 The report, ostensibly based on a Dec.
 7 hearing in Los Angeles and a Jan.
 11 hearing in Oakland, also acknowledged the program's benefits.
 They include contributing less of the gases that contribute to global warming per passenger than motor vehicles or commercial jets, and providing additional capacity for the state's transportation grid.

-But after spending $58 million over a decade planning the system of 200-plus-mph trains, the authority had failed to clearly spell out how it would cover
+But after spending $58 million over a decade planning the system of 200-plus-mph trains, the authority had failed to clearly spell out how it would cover the project's steadily increasing costs.

 The bond measure, originally scheduled to appear on the ballot in 2004, was put off by the Legislature at the request of Gov. Arnold Schwarzenegger in favor of other borrowing measures.
 It was put off again in 2006, but it appears that the measure will remain on the ballot this year.